nizos/nizos.github.io/src/posts/implementing-durable-entities-in-kotlin.md

   Though not natively supported in Kotlin, this series provides a step-by-step guide to replicating their functionality using orchestration instances.
 The series covers topics such as managing state, signaling entities, and cross-entity communication.
-date: 2024-11-20
+date: 2024-11-19
 cover: /uploads/chess.jpg
 coverAlt: Black and white chess pieces on a blurred background.
 caption:
   Photo by <a href="https://unsplash.com/@hellenicsun">Fotis Nakos</a> on <a href="https://unsplash.com/photos/a-chess-board-with-a-chess-piece-MMgrFmTRpSU">Unsplash</a>
 socialImage: /uploads/chess-social.jpg
-tags: [automation, workflows, kotlin]
+tags: [automation, workflows, durable-entities]
-draft: true
 ---

 I've been fortunate to work with some of the [greatest minds](https://factor10.com/) early in my